MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-command-designer.md

 #### Create a new command

 Unlike classic commands, modern commands are only displayed within the app you're editing.
-This prevents unwanted cross pollination within other apps as well as better runtime performance.
+This prevents unwanted command transferring to other apps as well as better runtime performance.

 The first time command designer is opened for an app, a prompt to either use **JavaScript** only or **Power Fx** is displayed.
 Selecting Power Fx also allows you to use JavaScript if desired.
 Selecting **Power Fx** in the dialog will create a command component library to store **Power Fx** formulas.